nikhilraghava/nikhilraghava.github.io/computing/_posts/2018-10-20-Introduction-to-Linear-Regression.markdown

     <br><img src="https://cldup.com/CL6TX3cVvZ.png" width="401.7" height="72.9"><br><br>
 </div><br>

 Essentially, we subtract the `y` value of our line from the `y` value of the data point at a specific `x` value to obtain the margin of error.
 We square the error because we only want positive values when we sum and also because we are only interested in the magnitude of the value and not the value itself.
 Then we sum the error across all points and divide them by the number of points to obtain the total error.
 Now that we have calculated the total error, our goal would be to minimize this error value.
-Before we look at how we can minimize the error value, let's look at this excellent visualization [[An Introduction to Gradient Descent and Linear Regression](https://spin.atomicobject.com/2014/06/24/gradient-descent-linear-regression)].
+Before we look at how we can minimize the error value, let's look at this [excellent visualization](https://spin.atomicobject.com/2014/06/24/gradient-descent-linear-regression).

 <div align="center">
     <br><img src="https://spin.atomicobject.com/wp-content/uploads/gradient_descent_error_surface.png" width="469.5" height="262"><br><br>